gravitional/note-on-physics/help.md/git.md

 Switched to a new branch 'serverfix'
 ```

-In fact, this is so common that there’s even a shortcut for that shortcut.
-If the branch name you’re trying to checkout (a) doesn’t exist and (b) exactly matches a name on only one remote, Git will create a tracking branch for you:
+In fact, this is so common that there's even a shortcut for that shortcut.
+If the branch name you're trying to checkout
+(a) doesn't exist and
+(b) exactly matches a name on only one remote,
+Git will create a tracking branch for you:

 ```bash
 $ git checkout serverfix